meejah/fowl/docs/usage.rst

     controlling application like this would use ``fowld``.

-There is more than one way to set up the desired flow in ``fowl``!
+There are two ways to set up the desired flow in ``fowl``!

 One way is for "Peer A" to direct its "fowl" to do a "remote" listener (e.g. with ``--remote 4321:8080``) which says to listen on "4321" on the far-side peer (i.e. "Peer B") and forward connections to "8080" on the near side (i.e. "Peer A").
 "Peer B" will check its permission (e.g. ``--allow-listen 4321``) before actually listening.

 The other way is for "Peer B" to direct its "fowl" to do a "local" listener (e.g. with ``--local 4321:8080``) which says to listen on "4321" on the near-side peer (i.e. "Peer B") and to forward connections to "8080" on the far side (i.e. "Peer A").

 These are both pretty equivalent, because they end up with the same situation: Peer A has "server-style" application running on port 8080, and Peer B makes it *look* like it's accessible there.
 The listener on Peer B is "fowl".
 That is, "twistd web" is listening on 8080 on Peer A and "fowl" is listening on "4321" on Peer B.

-When "curl" runs on Peer B, the fowl on Peer B sees a connection, and opens a "dilation subchannel" to Peer A. It then sends an initial ``msgpack``-encoded message asking for ``local-destination`` of ``tcp:localhost:8080``.
+When "curl" runs on Peer B, the fowl on Peer B sees a connection, and opens a "dilation subchannel" to Peer A.
+It then sends an initial ``msgpack``-encoded message asking for ``local-destination`` of ``tcp:localhost:8080``.
 Peer B checks its policy (e.g. ``--allow-connect 8080``) and replies good or bad.
 If good, all data is forwarded across the subchannel.

 Choosing one over the other is up to the "Controlling Application".
 In this example, the "Controlling Application" could be a Web preview or collaboration tool where "Peer A" has the Web site files.
 "Peer B" can then see the proposed Web site.

 Common ``fowl`` Options: An Example